 Lend and borrow.
 The Condor project has developed a large body of expertise in distributed resource management.
-Countless other practitioners in the field are experts in related fields such as networking, databases, programming languages, and security.
+Countless other practitioners in the field are experts in related fields such as networking, databases, and security.
 The Condor project aims to give the research community the benefits of our expertise while accepting and integrating knowledge and software from other sources.

+Understand previous research.
+We must always be vigilant to understand and apply previous research in computer science.
 Our field has developed over many decades, known by many overlapping names such as operating systems, distributed computing, meta-computing, peer-to-peer computing, and grid computing.
 Each of these emphasizes a particular aspect of the discipline, but are united by fundamental concepts.
 If we fail to understand and apply previous research, we will at best rediscover well-charted shores.
 At worst, we will wreck ourselves on well-charted rocks.